Michaelexe/fleo-assignment/README.md

 the useEffect to run anyway.
 And to be honest I don't know why I am typing all this instead of simply deleting those lines but I guess at least there is something in my readme file for once.

+At the moment I know enough to make anything, but how to make something the 'right way' is what I would hope to learn during this internship.